iszczesniak/cpp/templates/index.md

 We can use that syntax when calling a template function (that we have already used above) which is indispensable in two cases:

-* we want different arguments to those the compiler would deduce,
+* we want different arguments to those a compiler would deduce,

-* we have to explicitly provide the arguments because the compiler is unable to deduce them.
+* we have to explicitly provide the arguments because the compiler would be unable to deduce them.

 <!-- LocalWords: lvalue lvalues rvalue -->